Volcanware/Minecraft-Skid-Assistant/README.md

 # Volcanware | Minecraft Skid Assistant
-Minecraft Source Codes for Everyone to See if you have any Client Sources or Scripts from Clients that aren't in here make in Issue Post or Pull Request to get it added
+Minecraft Source Codes for Everyone to See.

+if you have any Client Sources or Scripts from Clients that aren't in here make in Issue Post or Pull Request to get it added